Active Rest

 This is an extra-ordinary time and can feel like quite a surreal experience for many.

-Rest can be experienced in a few ways, apart from sleeping and napping when you can, rest can be experienced through listening to a guided relaxation, or a breathing practice, self massage, a foot bath or enjoying a cup of tea staring out the window can also feel supportive at this time especially if you manage to have a few moments to yourself.
+Rest can be experienced in a few ways, apart from sleeping and napping when you can.
+Rest can be experienced through listening to a guided relaxation, or a breathing practice, self-massage, a foot bath or enjoying a cup of tea staring out the window.
+These practices can feel especially supportive at this time as you create a few moments for yourself.

 Foot Bath